DHS G888

 This is a typical example of hard tacky Chinese rubber.
 The topsheet is hard, and the sponge is medium hard to hard, depending on the version.

 The tackiness generates a lot of spin, which is excellent for services and touch shots.
 The hard topsheet and sponge create speed and topspin when looping.
-It’s great for attacking and looping from all distances.
+It’s great for attacking and looping from ALL distances.

 However, the rubber has a low throw angle, which is intentional.
 This linear shot style makes your smashes and loops harder to return.
-But it also means that small mistakes result in balls landing on the net or flying off the table.
+But it also means that small mistakes result in balls landing on the net or flying OFF the table.

 This rubber is not for beginners and shouldn’t be used on super fast blades without mastering it first.
 I recommend pairing it with ALL or OFF- blades.
 I rate it 8.5 out of 10 because of its high learning curve and unforgiving nature.